ClairDSS/SMG1-Any-Starbit-Route-Generator/README.md

 # Notes
 Currently, the program overwrites the text in your text file, so be sure to back it up if you don't want to lose it.

+It's likely that your antivirus will prevent this program from writing to your file, so you may have to either add it as an exception or pause your antivirus for a bit.

 If you notice any bugs or any places this can be improved, please tell me!
 I'm sure there's a ton of them both!